All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Another benefit to detoxing in rehab is that prescription medication is available to ease any withdrawal symptoms that may present.
+Another benefit to detoxing in rehab is that prescription medication is available to ease some of these withdrawal symptoms.

-Unfortunately, this is not available if you decide to quit cold turkey.
+Unfortunately, a medically-assisted detox is not available if you decide to quit cold turkey.

 Abruptly stopping your drug or alcohol consumption at home, without any medical guidance, is very dangerous and not advised by Rehab 4 Alcoholism.